Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 - Process starts with an optional funding period.
 Thi period is dedicated to create one or multiple funding round my the issuing team and raise funds from investor to fund the project,

-- When fuding rounds are finished, the Token Generation Event happens.
-During this event, supply is first added to the CryptoCommodity and investors are allocated their purchased funds.
-In this TGE tokens are first added to exchages and starts getting its market price.
+- When fuding rounds are finished, the Token Generation Event (TGE) happens.
+During this event, Supply is first added to the CryptoCommodity with initial allocations s described later.
+The TGE timing is defined by the CryptoCurrency issuer in the schedule and roadmap.

 - After the TGE, the project activities will push up the price of the token whereas it captures the value of the underlying asset.
 During this stage, the more benefitial profile for the token is this of a gold standard because it will allow uick growth of the value for investors,

-- When the supply in the exchanges matches the demand, it is considered that the value has been captured.
-This is called Value Capture Event,
+- When the demand of the asset utility on the underlying market matches the supply, it is considered that the value has been captured.
+This is called Value Capture Event (VCE).
+The VCE is a equilibrium point, and therefore, its timing can be estimated, it can also be advanced by increasing the demand but cannot be precised beforehand.

 - After the Value Capture Event. the stabilization mechanism guarantees that the value of the underlying asset is maintained,